Status and Distribution

 Similar Species

-The silver metallic scales and orange forewing markings against a black background gives the moth a somewhat similar appearance to Chrysoclista lathamella, C. linneella or Mompha locupletella.
-Chrysoesthia drurella usually has a complete, outwardly oblique silver fascia at one-quarter (sometimes slightly broken), not present in the other three species.
-The relatively broad shape of the hindwing which comes to a point or finger-like projection (a standard feature of the Gelechiidae) will immediately rule these species out.
+The silver metallic scales and orange forewing markings against a black background give the moth a superficial similarity to Chrysoclista lathamella, C. linneella, Mompha locupletella, Schiffermuelleria grandis and S. schaefferella.
+Chrysoesthia drurella usually has a complete, outwardly oblique silver fascia at one-third (sometimes slightly broken), not present in the first three species.
+The Schiffermuelleria pair are much larger and have the antennae white in the final third, all black in C. drurella.
+The relatively broad shape of the hindwing which comes to a pointed, finger-like projection in C. drurella (a standard feature of the Gelechiidae) will exclude all of these species.

 Double-brooded from late April to early July and from late July to September.
 During 2012 exceptionally large numbers were found at one site in mid- to late July but these seem to have been associated with moths breeding in a greenhouse (polytunnel) environment.
 A specimen dated 5th November 1985 (VC17) has been found in a private collection but it is not known if it was reared from a larva hence producing this unusual date.